Davis Bayou Campground Review: Great Place to See an Alligator!

 There are a few short trails within the park to check out while visiting.
 Some are paved, and some are not.

-While hiking, be sure to bring bug spray (seriously).
-The flies were pretty thick when we visited in May of 2022.
+Be sure to bring bug spray (seriously).
+The flies were thick when we visited in May.

 Watching for Wildlife

-One of the best things about the Davis Bayou Area is that it’s home to several alligators, so be sure to keep your eyes peeled while you’re there!
-You’ll see a few pull-offs along the road where you’ll be able to see alligators basking in the sun or lurking in the marsh.
+One of the best things about the Davis Bayou Area is that it’s home to several alligators, so be sure to keep your eyes peeled while you’re there.
+You’ll see a few pull-offs along the road where you’ll be able to see ‘gators basking in the sun or lurking in the marsh.

-This was seriously the best part of the trip!
-Finally, seeing an alligator in the wild from a safe distance.
+This was the best part of the trip!
+Finally, I saw an alligator in the wild from a safe distance.

 We also saw turtles and lots of seabirds.